mathfour/HoneyDo/README.md

 You can run the app on [Heroku](https://tranquil-journey-54558.herokuapp.com/).

 Note: the database is not just used for you, but for all.
 So keep your tasks clean!
-(If you want it all for yourself, fork it. :D)
+(If you want it all for yourself, see the "Make it Your Own" instructions below. :D)

  You can find the source files at [https://github.com/mathfour/honeydo](https://github.com/mathfour/honeydo)

 ## How to Use the App: Create a DO, then DO it!

 Fill out a task (a DO) and click *Add this DO to the List*.
 Your DO will show up on the left.
 Click the *This DO is Done!* button and it will be marked completed - and put in the Done DOs column!

+## Make it Your Own

+Clone this repo to your desktop and change to the `honeydo` directory.
+(If it's your first time to clone, check out the instructions [here](https://help.github.com/articles/cloning-a-repository/).
+Run `npm install` to install its dependencies.

+Change the password in the `config.json` file to be your root password.

+Create a mySQL database called `i_hate_burgers` (long story on that one) and then run the app with `npm start`.

+Switch to your browser and type `localhost:3000` in the address bar.

+Now you're set!

 ## Technology Used